joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6116441/2025/02/06/pat-surtain-ii-broncos-dpoy-candidate/

 **Daniels named Offensive Rookie of the Year; full list of NFL Honors winners**\
-`Daniels joins Robert Griffin III as the only Washington players to take home the award. `\
+`Daniels won the award in a landslide as he received 49 of 50 first-place votes with Raiders tight end Brock Bowers getting the other.`\
 https://nytimes.com/athletic/6118984/2025/02/06/nfl-honors-jayden-daniels-rookie-of-the-year-commanders/

 **Federal Election Commission Chair Says Trump Has Moved to Fire Her**\